rwieruch/blog_robinwieruch_content/why-frameworks-matter.md

 http-server
 {{< /highlight >}}

 The output should give you a URL where you can find your application in the browser.
-Let's move over to React now.

 {{% chapter_header "Solving the same problem in React" "why-react-matters" %}}

 In this part of the article, you are going to solve the same problem with React.
-It should give you a way to compare both solutions and maybe convince you why a library such as React is a good tool to solve such problems.
+It should give you a way to compare both solutions and maybe convince you why a library such as React is a fitting tool to solve such problems.

 The project will consist again of a *index.html* and *index.js* file.
 Our implementation starts again with the HTML boilerplate in the *index.html* file.
 It requires the two necessary React and ReactDOM libraries.
-The latter is used to hook React into the DOM.
+The latter is used to hook React into the DOM and the former for React itself.
 In addition, the *index.js* is included too.

 {{< highlight html >}}
 <!DOCTYPE html>